tillsc/GVExport/README.md

 Help and support
 ----------------

+Information on using GVExport can be found in [the wiki](https://github.com/Neriderc/GVExport/wiki).
+A German wiki is available [here](https://wiki.genealogy.net/Webtrees_Handbuch/Anleitung_f%C3%BCr_Webmaster/Erweiterungsmodule/GVExport).

 If you need help with GVExport, please [create an issue](https://github.com/Neriderc/GVExport/issues) on GitHub.

 If you find a bug or something isn't working, please [create an issue](https://github.com/Neriderc/GVExport/issues).